nicholasadamou/vineyard-vines-sales/README.md

 ## What is '_Vineyard Vines / Sales_'?

 I started this project first as a web-scrapper to obtain the latest data on their sales for mens and womens.
 Then, I decided, since I have the data from Vineyard Vines, why not try to reconstruct their sales page for both men's an womens?

+## Why is this repository deprecated?

+With Vineyard Vines moving to a dynamic SSR application, the use of [*JSSoup*](https://github.com/chishui/JSSoup) will no longer work.
+Therefore, I have decided to deprecate this repository.

 ## 📚 The Tech.
 Stack